Superior orders: 1968 Mỹ Lai massacre

 Following the Mỹ Lai massacre in 1968, the defense was employed during the court martial of William Calley.
 Some have argued that the outcome of the Mỹ Lai trial was a reversal of the laws of war that were set forth in the Nuremberg and Tokyo War Crimes Tribunals.
 Secretary of the Army Howard Callaway was quoted in the New York Times as stating that Calley's sentence was reduced because Calley believed that what he did was a part of his orders.
 Calley used the exact phrase "just following orders" when another American soldier, Hugh Thompson, confronted him about the ongoing massacre.

 In United States v.
 Keenan, the accused was found guilty of murder after he obeyed an order to shoot and kill an elderly Vietnamese citizen.
 The Court of Military Appeals held that "the justification for acts done pursuant to orders does not exist if the order was of such a nature that a man of ordinary sense and understanding would know it to be illegal".
 The soldier who gave the order, Corporal Luczko, was acquitted by reason of insanity.

+1987 Canadian prosecution of Imre Finta

+The Canadian government prosecuted Hungarian Nazi collaborator Imre Finta under its war crimes legislation in 1987.
+He was accused of organizing the deportation of over 8,000 Jews to Nazi death camps.
+He was acquitted on the defence that he was following the orders of a superior.
+The Canadian courts that accepted that verdict are the only ones in the world that recognize that legal defence.